Introduction to Resin

 Secondary metabolites are organic compounds that are produced by bacteria, fungi, and plants.
-These molecules do not control the growth, development, and reproduction directly.
-These are generally called specialised molecules.
-These molecules generally exist in the form of toxins, secondary product or natural products.
+These molecules do not control growth, development, and reproduction directly.
+They are generally called specialized molecules.
+These molecules mainly exist as toxins, secondary products or natural products.
 Resin is a type of secondary metabolite.
-In this article, we have covered all the important points like resin definition, the structure of resin, and its composition.
+In this article, we have covered all the important points like Resin definition, the structure of Resin, and its composition.

 2. Synthetic Resin

-What is in resin is the most commonly asked question in the polymer chemistry branch.
+What is in Resin is the most commonly asked question in the polymer Chemistry branch?
 The answer to this question is, Resin chemically is a complex compound.
 It is formed by a mixture of various compounds.
-These are a mixture of essential oil.
+These are a mixture of essential oils.
 It can be a mixture of oxygenated products of terpenes (oxygenated hydrocarbons) or it can be a complex mixture of hydrocarbons, acid, ester, and alcohol.

-These are transparent or translucent solid or semisolid in nature.
+These are transparent or translucent solid or semisolid.

-They generally become soft on heating.
-On further heating, resins will be melted.
+They generally become soft at heating.
+On further heating, Resins will be melted.

 Resins generally occur in an amorphous state.